crabmusket/crabmusket.net/blog/content/drafts/loyalty2.md

 ### Idea two: universal loyalty to loyalty

-Loyal individuals must use loyalty itself -- "the one cause which is worthy of all men's devotion" -- as a guiding principle to discern between good and bad causes.
+Loyal individuals must use loyalty itself --- "the one cause which is worthy of all men's devotion" --- as a guiding principle to discern between good and bad causes.
 Royce believed that acting on this principle would lead to a just society, one that was harmonious in conscience even if not free of conflict.
 A _good cause_ according to this theory is one that encourages, rather than inhibits, others' ability to act loyally.

-Christopher Lasch proposed that this principle could alleviate the conflicts of a particularist society[^particularism].
-I think that the implementation of this idea is hampered by Royce's insistence not to judge the loyalties of others, but we won't discuss it in this article.
+Christopher Lasch proposed that this principle could alleviate the conflicts of a particularist society.[^particularism] I think that the implementation of this idea is hampered by Royce's insistence not to judge the loyalties of others, but we won't discuss it in this article.

 ### Idea three: loyalty is the belief in absolute truth

-Royce develops his theory of loyalty into an all-encompassing ideology that stood opposed to the pragmatism espoused by his good friend William James and others[^james].
+Royce develops his theory of loyalty into an all-encompassing ideology that stood opposed to the pragmatism espoused by his good friend William James and others.[^james]
 He argues that a "spiritual unity of life, which transcends the individual experience of any man, must be real", because loyalty "is a service of causes that, from the human point of view, appear superpersonal."

 This transcendence explains loyalty's power, and its place as the primary virtue.